hmcts/pip-data-management/README.md

 NOTE: searching or filtering is not case-sensitive but requires exact match otherwise.

 ## Uploading and retrieving artefacts
-Artefacts are created by uploading blobs of raw data or flat files.
-These are defined by the [schemas](src/main/resources/schemas).
+Artefacts are created by uploading blobs of raw data or flat files These are defined by the [schemas](src/main/resources/schemas).

 - POST `/publication` used to upload a blob and create an artefact in the P&I database, must include series of